top of page

 The club has a limited number of spare wetsuits available, but you don't need one to start.
 Once you're hooked on sailing, you may want to invest in your own wetsuit, with affordable options available online and in stores.
 By that time, you'll have a better idea of the right type for your needs.

 Yes, the club is happy to accommodate individuals with disabilities or special needs.
 Please inform us in advance so we can make the necessary arrangements to ensure your safety and enjoyment.
-For windsurfing, unfortunately at this time we do not have the facilities or equipment available, however, please email Windsurfing@wish-sc.co.uk to discuss further.

 If you're unable to attend due to illness or vacation, please inform the chief instructor.
 The course structure allows for flexibility, and we can arrange make-up sessions if needed.
 If you miss too many sessions, we will work with you to create a plan to catch up.